SethumR/My-portfolio/README.md

-# Personal Portfolio
+# Personal Portfolio</br>

+## Overview
 Welcome to my personal portfolio!
 This project is built using React.js, Tailwind CSS, React Icons, and Vite.
-It showcases my work and projects.
+It showcases my work and projects. </br>

 ## Table of Contents